I have previously said that skiing and sushi are beyond economic rationale.

 It was one of those meals of which a chronological narrative would be dull and would fail to do justice to the experience.
 There were multiple highlights and each round seemed to replace the previous one as the favourite course.

-As I look back, a special sashimi platter of turbot, sea bream and monkfish liver set a high standard from the start, but it was eclipsed by the larger, second set of sashimi; of which diagonally cut chunks of yellow tail, thick slices of superlative medium-fatty tuna and Skandinavian marin marinated and blow torched mackerel stood out.
+As I look back, a special sashimi platter of turbot, sea bream and monkfish liver set a high standard from the start.
+Though it was eclipsed by the larger, second set of sashimi; diagonally cut chunks of yellow tail, thick slices of superlative medium-fatty tuna and Skandinavian marin marinated and blow torched mackerel stood out.

 Fish of the highest quality; precision, craft and a touch of theatre; an intimate but never awkward eating experience.
 If you really must stop to think about it, you will realise that Sushi Tetsu is absolutely worth it.